MicroStrategy/embedding-sdk-docs/docs/add-functionality/filters.md

 :::

-## Retrieve filters after a dossier is rendered
+## Retrieve filters after a dashboard is rendered

-After an embedded dossier has been rendered, you can use the `getFilterList()` method of the `Dossier` class in the Embedding SDK to retrieve information about filters that were applied to chapters in the dossier.
+After an embedded dashboard has been rendered, you can use the `getFilterList()` method of the `Dossier` class in the Embedding SDK to retrieve information about filters that were applied to chapters in the dossier.

 | `getFilterList()` |                                                           |
 | ----------------- | --------------------------------------------------------- |